Mattiny/yamms/README.md

 #### Set up parameters
 - **Percentage**: The percentage proportion for this mesh.
 The exact amount depends on the "Amount" property of the parent MultiScatter and the proportion of sibling MultiScatterItems.
 - **Additional Scene**: Places an additional scene (PackedScene) at the same position as the scattered item.
-Can be used e.g. to put collision objects at the same position. **Note** It is a real scene, not a primitive MultiScatterItem3D.
+Can be used e.g. to put collision objects at the same position. **Note:** It is a real scene, not a primitive MultiScatterItem3D.
 So it uses more resources at runtime than MultiMeshInstances.
 It is not supposed to be used with too many instances.
 	- **Target Node**: References the node where the scenes are placed in the scene tree. **Note** Don't place any other relevant Nodes of your scene underneath the referenced node.
 Whenever the MultiMeshInstance3D positions are generated, the target node will be deleted (without question).
 	- **Additional scene**: Reference to a PackedScene which will be instantiated and placed at the same position as the MultiMeshInstance3D.

 ### PlacementMode
 The PlacementMode sets up the algorythm to generate the position of the MultiMeshInstances.
-Add a placement mode as child element to the MultiScatterItem. **Note** Do not the "PlacementMode" itself to the MultiScatterItem.
+Add a placement mode as child element to the MultiScatterItem. **Note*:* Do not the "PlacementMode" itself to the MultiScatterItem.
 Instead add the specific placement mode.
 The following placement modes are available:

 #### PMFlat